-During the period the Company purchased services to the value of €26,073 from Wilmington Trust.
+During the year the Company purchased services to the value of €36,868 (2019: €26,073) from Wilmington Trust.
 These services were provided under normal commercial terms.

 GOING CONCERN

 The Board of Directors have made an assessment of the Company covering at least 12 months from the date of approval of these financial statements and up to the Final Maturity Date, having taken into consideration the factors relating to (a) the Company's financial position, (b) the Originator's financial position, (c) the performance of the underlying Receivables, and are satisfied that the financial statements of the Company can be prepared on a going concern basis.
 Please refer to note 1 of these financial statements for further information.